-The Women Faculty Networking Group is open to all women faculty and instructors, across all lines.
-OFDD solicits topics and speakers of interest from women faculty throughout the year.
-The group comes together for lunch on the first Wednesday of each month, with 25-40 attendees at each session.
-Stanford Medicine’s women also receive various career development opportunities announcements throughout the year
+The Women Faculty Networking Group is open to all faculty and instructors, regardless of gender, across all lines.
+OFDD solicits topics and speakers of interest from all those interested in learning about and promoting the professional success of women in the field of medicine.
+The Women Faculty Networking Group comes together for lunch on the first Wednesday of each month, with 25-40 attendees at each session.

 - Chief, Diversity, Inclusion & Health Equity Officer, Stanford Health Care

 - Professor of Radiation Oncology (Radiation Therapy) and, by courtesy, of Neurosurgery at the Stanford University Medical Center